 There are a number of beautiful destinations to be found in the Americas, with each country boasting its own unique culture.
 But what makes this part of the world so special is its indigenous wildlife: from the iconic sloth to a menagerie of birds, amphibians and more, the wildlife here is the stuff of documentary dreams.
 This alone may capture your imagination…but the need to protect those very species will steal your heart.

-Life as a volunteer can be unpredictable, and sometimes a little challenging, but it also promises to be rewarding and unforgettable.
+Life as a volunteer in the Americas can be unpredictable, and sometimes a little challenging, but it also promises to be rewarding and unforgettable.
 Experience personal growth and leave your mark on the world by getting involved today!

 While the Americas are home to some brilliant wildlife experiences, it is important to be vigilant when selecting from the bunch.
 Be wary of organisations that offer ‘cuddling’ experiences or ‘hands-on’ activities: being ‘hands-on’ is seldom in the best interest of an animal, and it's vital that boundaries are put in place between visitors and wildlife as to ensure the safety of both parties.